vulkano-rs/vulkano-www/content/guide/windowing/introduction.md

 As you can see, we created a new object, called *surface*.

-The *surface* is a cross-platform abstraction over the actual window object, that Vulkano can use for rendering.
+The *surface* is a cross-platform abstraction over the actual window object, that vulkano can use for rendering.
 As for the window itself, it can be retrieved by calling `surface.window()`, which you can use to manipulate and change its default properties.

 After you made the change, running the program should now open a window, then immediately close it when the `main` function exits.